McRaeAlex/McRaeAlex.github.io/_posts/2020-04-28-Guide-to-setting-up-Vue-with-Phoenix-1.5.md

 In `lib/vue_phx_web/endpoint.ex` there is a static file server using `Plug.Static`.
 We are going to add another static file server right below it.

-I change the original aswell to serve `at: "/admin"`.
+I change the original as well to serve `at: "/admin"`.

 ```elixir
 # vue_phx/lib/vue_phx_web/endpoint.ex